 People look at exercise as if it’s just for young people.
 The truth is, exercise is even more advantageous as you age.
 It helps condition your body so that you’re stronger and can maintain physical independence longer.
 Another great benefit is that exercise actually gives you energy.
 You’ll feel better overall when you’re active on a regular basis.
 Plus, if you find something your really like to do, you’ll enjoy the activity as well as the benefits.

-In a previous blog, Staying Active as We Age, we noted that the way to feel younger is to do more.
+The best way to feel younger is to do more.
 Staying active gives you more energy and there are things to look forward to in your days, which is great for you both physically and emotionally.
 On the flip side, not having activities to look forward to can lead to depression and declining health.
 You want to balance these things so you’re resting as much as you need but still able to enjoy your daily life.

 Physical Activities for Seniors